 Value and Cost of Graduate Education

-The standard Microbiology Program stipend for the 2019/2020 academic year is $24,000.
-GTA and GRA appointments include 100% of the tuition, 88% of health insurance, and most student fees (total value of $46,593).
-Students get a 2% raise each year.
-Students are responsible for the following costs: $350 (one time matriculation fee due in the first term of enrollment); $62 miscellaneous fees per term (the remaining $561 is paid through the GTA/GRA appointment); and $50.91 per month for health insurance (12% of health insurance is covered by students).
+The standard Microbiology Program stipend for the 2022/23 academic year is $26,208 (0.45 FTE; annual rate of $58,240).
+Students will get a 4% raise the following year.
+GTA and GRA appointments include 100% of tuition and most student fees.
+Students are responsible for the following costs: $75 miscellaneous fees per term (the remaining $671 is paid through the GTA/GRA appointment), and a percentage of the mandatory health insurance cost (see Health Insurance below).
 Note: Costs may change annually.

 Graduate Teaching Assistantships (GTAs)